popnet-io/connectivity_paper_data/README.md

 Because of disclosure risk, any municipality pair  is omitted for which any of the counts, e.g. Hyves connection count, Statistics Netherlands network all layers, family layer, work layer, or school layer is smaller than 10.

 `edges.csv`:
-* `source_label` : municipality code of the alphabetically smaller municipality from the pair
+* `source` : municipality code of the alphabetically smaller municipality from the pair
-* `target_label` : municipality code of the alphabetically larger municipality from the pair
+* `target` : municipality code of the alphabetically larger municipality from the pair
 * `osn_user_count` : number of connections between users of the Hyves network between the two municipalities
 * `rns_all_layers_count` : number of connections of any type between people living in the two municipalities (for self-loops, this should be divided by 2)
 * `rns_family_count` : number of family connections between people living in the two municipalities (for self-loops, this should be divided by 2)